Get CactusVPN for $2.7/mo!

 Well, VPNs don’t just help you stay out of legal trouble when engaging in file-sharing.
 Since they hide your IP address, they also help you protect your privacy from the Swarm (the total number of seeders/leechers uploading/downloading a torrent).
 You see, users in the Swarm can normally see your IP address, and that can tell them a lot of things about you, such as:

-Oh, and as a clear disclaimer – we here at CactusVPN don’t encourage or condone illegal piracy and intentional copyright infringement.
+DISCLAIMER: We here at CactusVPN don’t encourage or condone illegal piracy and intentional copyright infringement.
 However, we are aware that many people can only get access to work or school files and entertainment by using torrents.

 Besides monitoring what people do on the Internet, many governments also like to control what people can see or do on the web too.
 In many countries around the world, you’re not able to access certain websites or use various online services (like YouTube, Facebook, or Gmail, for instance).